hulksunil/AirZen/README.md

-# AirZen
-COEN/ELEC 390 project
+# AirZen - COEN/ELEC 390 Project
-A device that will be beneficial to individuals working or studying at a desk for long periods of time, people with respiratory issues such as asthma, and people who are concerned about the air quality around them.
+A device designed to benefit individuals who work or study at a desk for extended periods, those with respiratory issues like asthma, and people concerned about their surrounding air quality.

 ## Getting started on the project
 ### Clone the project